 Petroleum jelly before sunscreen

-Meanwhile, Dr Kiran Sethi Lohia, Integrative Aesthetic and Skin Physician, Isaya Aesthetics, New Delhi, recommends a layer of Vaseline petroleum jelly before your sunscreen.
+Meanwhile, Dr Kiran Sethi Lohia, Integrative Aesthetic and Skin Physician, Isaya Aesthetics, New Delhi, recommends a layer of Vaseline petroleum jelly before your sunscreen when asked how to protect skin from Holi colours.
 "A great way to prevent colour from messing up your skin is to put Vaseline petroleum jelly before applying sunblock.
 It'll form a barrier and the colour won't penetrate in your skin."

 Shreedha Singh, Co-Founder of The Ayurveda Co.
 (TAC), which has recently launched easily removable herbal colours made of cornflour, rice powder, food colour and essential oil, says, “The powdered corn flour and rice powder are good for gently exfoliating the skin.
 Made with selective kitchen ingredients, these are gentle and 100 per cent natural."